Safe Drinking Water For Your Baby

 Test your well water before or during pregnancy

-Most well water in Minnesota is safe, but some well water has contaminants in it that can make babies sick or harm their development.
-The only way to know if your water might be harmful to a new baby is to have your private well tested.
+Most private well water in Minnesota is safe, but some well water may have contaminants in it that can make babies sick or harm their development.
+The only way to know if your well water is safe for your baby is to have it tested.

-We take extra steps to protect babies in our homes by doing simple things like using safety latches on cabinets and doors, covering unused electrical outlets, and making sure smoke detectors are working properly.
+We take extra steps to protect babies in our homes by using safety latches on cabinets and covering unused electrical outlets.
 Testing your private well is another easy step to take in your home to make sure your baby has a healthy start!

 Babies are at greater risk of harm from water contaminants